Sister Rosetta Tharpe: Later life and death

-Tharpe's biographer said in 2018 that "she influenced Elvis Presley, she influenced Johnny Cash, she influenced Little Richard".
+Tharpe's biographer said in 2018, "she influenced Elvis Presley, she influenced Johnny Cash, she influenced Little Richard".
 When asked about her music and about rock and roll, Tharpe is reported to have said, "Oh, these kids and rock and roll — this is just sped up rhythm and blues.
 I've been doing that forever".

 Tharpe's performances were curtailed by a stroke in 1970, after which one of her legs was amputated as a result of complications from diabetes.
 On October 9, 1973, the eve of a scheduled recording session, she died in Philadelphia, Pennsylvania, as a result of another stroke.
 She was buried at Northwood Cemetery in Philadelphia.